- Continue Reading

 These places provide just the right environments for them to reproduce which can range up to 12 offsprings in a matter of 2-3weeks.
 Rodents are known to urinate constantly everywhere they tread, which means anyone around the house could be contaminated with it, mostly children and toddlers, which could affect their health badly.

 Nibbling away at food, clothes, and furniture are not the only downsides to rodent infestations.
-These rodents usually come in from the outside, most likely the sewer, which means they are contaminated with tones of germs and carry diseasing causing parasites such as fleas, ticks, and lice, not to mention they also spread salmonella.
+These rodents usually come in from the outside, most likely the sewer, which means they are contaminated with tonnes of germs and carry diseasing causing parasites such as fleas, ticks, and lice, not to mention they also spread salmonella.

 All these make touching them with bare hands a risk to the person, and anything else you use to exterminate them with becomes infected.